flynnbr11/QMLA/docs/full_guide.rst

 When launched in parallel, the model training/comparison subroutines are run on remote processes, e.g. in a compute cluster.
-In either case, the user has a set of top-level controls, bearing in mind that the majority of user requirements are implemented in the :class:`~qmla.ExplorationStrategy`.
+In either case, the user has a set of top-level controls, bearing in mind that the majority of user requirements are implemented in the :class:`~qmla.exploration_strategies.ExplorationStrategy`.
 Following the setting of these controls, the remainder of the launch script call a number of ``bash`` and ``Python`` scripts for the actual implementation, which most users should not need to alter.